luiarthur/CytofPy/sims/cb/README.md

 Perhaps this has something to do with gradients of `rsamples`.
 Perhaps with double and my advi models, the stability is best.
 IDK.

+This is solved.
+With double precision and a smaller learning rate, the gradients and elbo are numerically stable.